Encoding

 To convert a list, string, or byte sequence input into an I/O queue, run these steps:

-1. Assert: if input is a list, then it does not contain end-of-queue.
+1. Assert: input is not a list or it does not contain end-of-queue.

 2. Return an I/O queue containing the items in input, in order, followed by end-of-queue.